ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 The first two need the values to be quoted, but would be considered "untained" (wrong).
 The third example, htmlentities before PHP 8.1 ([[https://github.com/php/php-src/commit/50eca61f68815005f3b0f808578cc1ce3b4297f0|fixed]]) does not escape single quotes by default, and it does not consider what happens with 'javascript:' URLs.

-//is_literal()// avoids this complexity by addressing a different part of the problem: simply keeping inputs written by the programmer separate from inputs supplied by the user, allowing the database or library to check that the developer has not make any mistakes.
+//is_literal()// avoids this complexity by addressing a different part of the problem: It allows the library to check that every single developer using it hasn't broken the principal of keeping sensitive (SQL/HTML/etc) inputs written by the programmer, separate from inputs supplied by the user.

 ==== Static Analysis ====